2026 Contest Rules

-Official Rules and Regulations for the Event and Raffle Drawing
+Official Rules and Regulations for the Ice Fishing Contest and Raffle

 (Subject to change)